 I asked if there was a place to buy it, and was told that they made it themselves but the farmer offered to write down the recipe for me.

 We’ve been making variations of this recipe ever since.
 It takes a while to make but is very effective and well worth the time.
 We especially use it for splinters and pieces of glass that get stuck in the skin.

-I have not tried it personally, but black drawing salves are also said to help remove moles and skin tags.
+I have not tried it personally for this, but black drawing salves are also said to help remove moles and skin tags.

-- 3 Tablespoons of comfrey, calendula and plantain infused olive oil (see instructions below)
+- 3 Tablespoons comfrey, calendula and plantain infused olive oil (see instructions below)

 - 2 Tablespoons Beeswax